Key Takeaways

 Emotional volatility is a trait where narcissists experience mood swings and intense emotional reactions, sometimes for even the simplest of reasons.

-Their emotions can shift dramatically from confidence to rage when their self-esteem is threatened, making their behavior unpredictable and a challenge to navigate.
+Their emotions can shift dramatically from confidence to rage when their self-esteem is threatened, making their behavior unpredictable and hard to manage.

 11. Fear of Loss or Rejection